lifeart/hooked-components/README.md

 hooks-component
 ==============================================================================

-Addon used to experiment with `@glimmer/component` style APIs in Ember apps via existing public APIs.
+Addon used to experiment with `React Hooks` style APIs in Ember apps via existing public APIs.

 Installation